How To Choose A Perfect Domain Name

 1. Don’t Fall In Love With Your First Domain Name Choice

-The first rule of choosing a great domain name is this: You should never fall so in love with your first domain name choice that your entire business model depends on getting that domain.
+The first rule of choosing a great domain name for a site is this: You should never fall so in love with your first domain name choice that your entire business model depends on getting that domain.
 There is a very good chance that your first domain name choice will already be taken – and even if you can acquire the domain name you want, there are several reasons why you might not want to.
 Maybe the asking price is too high; maybe the domain hosted some unsavory content in the past.
-You’ll need to have a little flexibility when it comes to selecting domains at a reasonable price.
+You will need to have a little flexibility when it comes to selecting domains at a reasonable price.

 2. Brainstorm A List Of Potential Domain Name Candidates